perslab/CELLECT/README.md

 ## Contact

-Please create and issue on the github repo if you encounter any problems using CELLECT.
+Please create an issue on the github repo if you encounter any problems using CELLECT.
 Alternatively, you may write an email to timshel(at)sund.ku.dk

-## Acknowledgements
+## Reference

-We gratefully acknowledge the developers of the genetic prioritization tools used in  CELLECT: [LDSC](https://github.com/bulik/ldsc) and [MAGMA](http://ctglab.nl/software/magma).
-In particular, Christiaan de Leeuw and Steven Gazal for their generous support.
+If you find CELLECT useful for your research, please consider citing the paper:

+**.........
+INSERT LINK TO PUBLICATION ............**